 - Marijuana - aggravates acne by lowering and raising testosterone levels, producing an imbalance in hormones.

 - Cocaine and Speed - aggravate acne.

 - Bromides – in cold and flu medications, can aggravate acne.

-- Steroids -Topical or oral cortiscosteroids (like Prednisone) are often used to treat asthma and other chronic lung diseases.
+- Steroids -Topical or oral corticosteroids (like Prednisone) are often used to treat asthma and other chronic lung diseases.
 Like cortisol, a natural steroid produced by the body during times of intense stress, corticosteroids can stimulate sebum production and lead to blemishes.
 Dexamethasone, prednisolone, betamethasone, cortisone, hydrocortisone, triamcinolone, anabolic steroids [danocrine (Danazol), stanozolol (Stomba)], corticosteroids (Prednisone), and methylprednisone can cause acne.

 - Anticonvulsants - (like Dilantin) are prescribed for the treatment of epilepsy and other kinds of seizures.
 Most medications in this family list acne as a common side effect.

 - Lithium Carbonate – used to treat Bipolar Disorder.

-- Thyroid preparations – Some thyroid medications (such as Thiourea and Thioracil) are known to trigger acne.
+- Thyroid preparations – Some thyroid medications (such as Thiourea and Thiouracil) are known to trigger acne.
 These preparations are used to stimulate the thyroid gland in patients with low thyroid function.

 - Quinine – prevents and/or treats malaria.